 It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely PRA would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

-You sure can.
+Absolutely.
+You can sue a debt collector.
 Here are some past Press Releases of cases filed on our clients’ behalf at no fee to them:

 February 4, 2017.
 On behalf of our client, Lemberg Law filed a complaint in U.S. District Court, Western District of Michigan.
 The case, against Portfolio Recovery Associates , charges the debt collection agency with violating federal law and asks for $1,000 in statutory damages, plus other relief.